merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 }
 ```

 Notice that you must give a name to the external genomes file (including a relative or absolute path).
 This file doesn't have to exist, it will be created for you during the workflow.
-I named it above: `my-external-genomes.txt`.
+We named it above: `my-external-genomes.txt`.

 We can create a workflow graph: